bslevin/Cook-With-Us/README.md

 # Design
 <a name="design"></a>

- ## Project planning
- > I have a passion for cooking and thought it best to incorporate that passion for the project.

  ## UX
- > In approaching this project, I started by determining both the user and business interests.
+ In approaching this project, I started by determining both the user and business interests.

  ### User
-> As a user, I want to be able to train in a professional cooking environment.
+As a user, I want to be able to train in a professional cooking environment.
-> As a user, I want to be able to see the environment.
+As a user, I want to be able to see the environment.
-> As a user, I want to be able to see accolades of the owner.
+As a user, I want to be able to see accolades of the owner.
-> As a user, I want to be able to see the courses on offer.
+As a user, I want to be able to see the courses on offer.
-> As a user, I want to be able to request information from the business.
+As a user, I want to be able to request information from the business.

 ### Business Owner
-> As the site owner, I want to showcase the business to prospective customers.
+As the site owner, I want to showcase the business to prospective customers.
-> As the site owner, I want to showcase the unique business and it's oportunities to students.
+As the site owner, I want to showcase the unique business and it's oportunities to students.
-> As the site owner, I want to customers to query about the course.
+As the site owner, I want to customers to query about the course.
-> As the site owner, I want to the website to establish itself as a profeesional cooking school.
+As the site owner, I want to the website to establish itself as a profeesional cooking school.
-> As the site owner, I want to the website to gather information for future business growth.
+As the site owner, I want to the website to gather information for future business growth.

 ### Scope Plane
-> The website should have a navigation menu that is consistent across all devices.
+The website should have a navigation menu that is consistent across all devices.
-> The website should have a message for the user explaining what it is.
+The website should have a message for the user explaining what it is.
-> The website should encourage the user to scroll and find out more about the business.
+The website should encourage the user to scroll and find out more about the business.
-> The website should include information regarding each course.
+The website should include information regarding each course.
-> The website should give the user a way of sellecting each course through a form.
+The website should give the user a way of sellecting each course through a form.
-> The website should include information as to cost, accomodation and start dates of each couse.
+The website should include information as to cost, accomodation and start dates of each couse.

 ## Structure
-> To acheieve the goals of the above, the website should include at least 5 section consisting of:  Home, About Us, Our Courses, Sign Up and Contact.
+To acheieve the goals of the above, the website should include at least 5 section consisting of:  Home, About Us, Our Courses, Sign Up and Contact.

 ### Wireframes